intel/neural-compressor/examples/keras/image_recognition/inception_v3/quantization/ptq/README.md

 ```

 ### Install Requirements
-The Tensorflow and intel-extension-for-tensorflow is mandatory to be installed to run this QAT example.
+The Tensorflow and intel-extension-for-tensorflow is mandatory to be installed to run this example.
 The Intel Extension for Tensorflow for Intel CPUs is installed as default.
 ```shell
 pip install -r requirements.txt